 Many of these shops started via little sales tests, with the artist sharing their work with friends and family, then getting small orders from them.
 You can sell almost anything from artwork to accessories to items for the home.

 This model can be highly competitive, depending on the type of product you sell and the customers you’re targeting.
-Etsy alone has 1.7 active sellers competing on their platform.
+Etsy alone has millions of active sellers competing on the platform.

 The more competitive your niche is, the more likely it is that there are ready customers—you just have to produce quality work and market to them better.
 Because of this, selling arts and crafts means you’ll be investing a lot of time to make and sell enough products to turn a profit.

 Unlike the above example, in drop shipping, you rarely have the product in your hands.
 You’ll be working with a wholesale supplier.
 It works like this: you set up an online store, a customer buys from the store, their order is sent to the supplier, and the supplier fulfills the order.
 You get to keep the difference between the wholesale cost and the price you charged for the item in your online store.

 What makes drop shipping an attractive idea for a side business is that it’s low risk—you don’t purchase inventory until someone has made an order.
 Most of the grunt work, such as the packaging and the shipping, is also done by the supplier, so you don’t need to invest too much time on it.

 The downside is that because of this, you can’t put your marketing materials in the packaging or control the customer’s experience of unboxing the product.
 This means that orders are a missed opportunity to build stronger relationships with your customers.

 To learn more about making your own online store and drop shipping, check out the following guides: